wilsonmar/Salesforce/README.md

 2) Read the whitepaper in http://developer.Force.com

+The company exposes data in each of these businesses in an <a href="#APIs">API</a>
+for computers to access without a human UI.

 ## <a name="LaborDemand"> Labor Demand</a>
 Here is why you want to spend time on this.